hdewit2/hdewit2.github.io/mtdna/_posts/2021-01-08-Purchasing-an-mtDNA-test.md

 ## Where can get an mtDNA Test?

+### YSEQ

 You can purchase an [mtComplete]( {{ page.YSEQmtComplete }} ) test at YSEQ but there is no _matching service_ at YSEQ.
-You can to upload your resulting FASTA file to YFull for an extra $US25 to get a matching service and have YFull add you anonymously to their [MTree]( {{ page.yfullm }} ).
+However, you can then upload your resulting FASTA file to [YFull]( {{ page.yfull }} ) for an extra $US25 to get a matching service and have YFull add you anonymously to their [MTree]( {{ page.yfullm }} ).

+### FTDNA

 Currently the best mtDNA test is with [Family Tree DNA (FTDNA)]( {{ page.FTDNA }} ) where they will match your results with other tests on their database that have a difference of less than four mutations with you.
 You will be added anonymously to their public [MTree]( {{ page.FTDNAm }} ).
+FTDNA currently have the biggest database of mtDNA samples to match against.

-You can also upload to YFull to get the benefits of their interpretive service.
+You can also subsequently upload your FASTA file to [YFull]( {{ page.yfull }} ) to get the benefits of their interpretive service.
 I would encourage this as YFull are still the only company adding new branches to the mtDNA phylotree.
+For the **H37** Haplogroup this would improved the dating of **H37** in the [MTree]( {{ page.yfullm }}.

+### 23&me

 The mtDNA test at [23&me]( {{ page.twentythreeandme }} ) is not a full-sequence test.
 23&me test a selection of positions (SNPs) of the mt-chromosome and use this to predict your Haplogroup.
 The predictions are fairly accurate for the most part.
 However 23&me do not use the latest phylotree for their Haplogroup assignment, and this can cause them to assign Haplogroups that have changed or even been deleted.
-For example, in my own case the 2011 version of the phylotree had a H37 Haplogroup, but this was later dropped and no H37 exists on the official [phylotree]( {{ page.phylotree }} ).
+For example, in my own case the 2011 version of the phylotree had a **H37** Haplogroup, but this was later dropped and no **H37** exists on the official [phylotree]( {{ page.phylotree }} ).
 23&me cannot provide you with your extra mutations, which would be of mot ue to you in family tree research.
 Haplogroups alone are of little use.
 23&me also can't provide you with any matches.